Wigner-Seitz defect analysis¶

-The modifier lets you choose between two different output modes: "sites" mode and "atoms" mode.
+The modifier lets you choose between two different output modes: Sites and Atoms.

-In "sites" output mode, the modifier outputs the sites of the reference configuration together with their computed
+In output mode Sites, the modifier outputs the sites of the reference configuration together with their computed

 per-site occupancy numbers (as shown in the 4th image above).
 Each site will be associated with a particle property named

 telling the number of atoms sitting on that site.
 This integer property subsequently allows you to identify vacancy and interstitial sites

 as well as antisites (e.g. using the Expression selection modifier).

 It is important to realize that in this output mode, the displaced configuration gets completely replaced with the reference configuration

 after performing the WS algorithm.
 What you see in the viewports are now the ideal site positions and the physical